herobank110/qt-material-ui/docs/get-started/core-concepts.md

 ### Design Tokens

-Colors and many other design aspects are defined in terms of a design token system instead of similar Qt concepts such as QPalette.
+Colors and some other design aspects are defined with design tokens instead of similar Qt concepts such as QPalette.

-This makes it possible to work with the wider variety of colors used in Material 3 and helps ensure consistency with external design tools.
+This enables support for the wider variety of styling using in Material Design.

 ```python
 # Qt convention